Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Security grades

 Standard hasp: basic privacy.
-Heavy-duty closed-shackle hasp with hidden screws: high security.
-High-security hardened hasp: maximum outdoor security.
+Heavy-duty closed-shackle hasp with hidden screws: high security

 Best for

-Sheds; storage rooms; garden gates; shipping containers; trailer doors; tool boxes; padlockable gates
+Sheds; storage rooms; garden gates; shipping containers; trailer doors; tool boxes

 Installation tip

-Use carriage bolts that pass through the door with nuts on the inside, rather than wood screws, where possible — this dramatically increases pull-off resistance.
+Use carriage bolts that pass through the door with nuts on the inside, rather than wood screws — this dramatically increases pull-off resistance

-⚠️ Hidden screw security: on a standard hasp, the fixing screws are exposed when the hasp is open — making them easy to remove by an intruder.
-Choose hasps with a security plate that covers the screws when the hasp is closed, or use a close-shackle padlock that sits so low it physically covers the screws.
+⚠️ Hidden screw security: On a standard hasp, fixing screws are exposed when the hasp is open — making them easy to remove with a screwdriver.
+Choose hasps with a security plate that covers the screws when closed, or use a close-shackle padlock that physically covers the screws.
 This is the single most important hasp security consideration.

 ⛓️ 5.
 Chain Slide Lock — Partial-Open Security

 The chain slide lock — commonly called a door chain or security chain — allows a front door to be opened a few inches to see and speak with a caller while preventing the door from being pushed fully open.
-The mechanism consists of a sliding bolt attached to a short chain: the chain end is fixed to the door frame, and the bolt slot is fixed to the door.
-When engaged, the chain limits door travel to approximately 2 to 4 inches, regardless of the force applied to open it.
+The chain limits door travel to approximately 2 to 4 inches, regardless of the force applied.

 Spec